alexandreborges/malwoverview/README.md

 25. Provide Yara rules and associated information from Valhalla.
 26. Gather threat hunting information from Malware Bazaar using different criteria.
 27. Gather IOC information from ThreatFox using different criteria.
+28. Gather threat hunting information from Triage using different criteria.